 When Effective Fundraising Means Reinforcing Negative Stereotypes

 It’s quite another to get scientific insight into what motivates people to give before you even start planning your outreach.
-Research like this is important to nonprofit marketers and to the nonprofit community as a whole because it holds out the promise of helping them connect with their audiences more effectively and, by extension, raise more money for good works.
+Research like this is important to nonprofit marketers and to the nonprofit community as a whole.
+It holds out the promise of connecting with audiences more effectively and, by extension, raising more money.

-But if you spend any appreciable amount of time reading through some of these studies, you may start to feel a certain moral tension.
-It won’t necessarily jump right out at you, but after a while a question tends to creep to mind: isn’t this somewhat manipulative?
+If you spend time reading through some of these studies, you may start to feel a certain moral tension.
+After a while a question tends to creep into mind: isn’t this somewhat manipulative?

 People are not machines.
 And when you start getting empirical insight into what creates emotional reactions, what motivates altruistic feelings, and what makes people part with their money, it can start to feel like you are just trying to pull a series of levers to make the desired behavior happen.
 In fact, in a way, you are doing exactly that.

-If your job is raising money for a charitable organization that is manifestly doing good in the world though, I imagine it’s pretty easy to get over these hang ups.
-As long as you are being honest and authentic in your messaging, it’s nothing more than smart marketing to pay attention to what the data says about the motivations behind giving.
+However, if you raise money for an organization doing good, it’s easy to get over these hang ups.
+As long as you’re honest and authentic in your messaging, this is nothing more than smart marketing.
+Pay attention to what the data says about the motivations behind giving.

-Even acknowledging that though, there is one area in particular where the moral concern over the use of empirical research in fundraising cannot be put so easily to rest…
+Despite it all, there is one area where the moral concern over the use of empirical research in fundraising cannot be put so easily to rest.

 Perpetuating Societal Stereotypes

 In the past several months I’ve come across a few thoughtful articles that have explored a similar issue.
 How should nonprofits respond when the most effective fundraising appeals are the ones that tend to reinforce negative social stereotypes?